eforemeka/personal-page/content/wigdtw/week-15.md

 Mr. D's friend reached out because his friend needed to reinstall windows on their computer.
 I wasn't closeby and would not have been able to help out so I referred him to someone else.

 W brought me her laptop to upgrade to Windows 11!
-I was so happy to see her and even happier to get her laptop upgraded.
-I love the Windows 11 interface.
+I was happy to see her and even happier to do the upgrade.
+I love the Windows 11 interface btw.

 ## New German words/phrases I learned on Duolingo
 * *Weiß* - Know